Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank spawns minions.
-		// Requires "mt_minion.smx" to be installed.
+		// Requires "mt_abilities2.smx" to be compiled with "mt_minion.sp" to work.
 		"Minion Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.